-The first movement is in Sonata form, which I had studied extensively, especially in the Beethoven String Quartets; thanks to Professor George Nemeth, my Undergraduate Musicology Advisor, I knew most of them before graduating.
-The Charles Rosen study The Classical Style had recently been published, and I read this, not least because it was dedicated to Helen and Elliott Carter.
-I date the beginning of my real understanding of composition from my reading of this book.
-I also studied the music of Bela Bartok in my Composition adviser Dan Beckler's encyclopaedic class about his music (I was a double major), and had gone over Hindemith Mathis der Maler Symphony and many neo-Classical pieces, as well as the occasional Harris or Schuman symphony.
-Nevertheless, I was unaware that the opening idea of my Sonata resembled that of Beethoven's Bagatelle Opus 33, #7.
-Discovering this fact only recently, I would now suggest that the Beethoven might make a good recital companion to my Sonata.
-The slow movement is a simple Ternary form, and the Finale is a fugue, in which some ideas from the earlier movements appear before the end to round the entire Sonata.
+The first movement is in a variant of Sonata form, which I had studied extensively, especially in the Beethoven String Quartets; thanks to Professor George Nemeth, my Undergraduate Musicology Advisor, I knew most of them before graduating.
+The Charles Rosen study The Classical Style had recently been published, and I read this book, not least because it was dedicated to Helen and Elliott Carter.
+The enormity of the significance of Rosen's book was not in the slightest lost on me.
+I knew I was reading real progress in the the history of the articulation of understanding about the art of music and read the book carefully.
+I date the beginning of my real understanding of composition from my reading of Charles Rosen's book, arguably, and as I believe, the single most important book ever published about music.
+Interestingly, I finally got around to my project revisions of this piece a year or so after rereading Rosen's book.
+As an undergraduate trying to write Modernist music blending the past and the present, I also studied the music of Bela Bartok in my Composition adviser Dan Beckler's encyclopaedic class about his music (I was a double major in composition and music history), and had gone over Hindemith's Mathis der Maler Symphony and many neo-Classical pieces, as well as the occasional Harris or Schuman symphony.
+I felt I was ready to attempt an actual piano sonata that worked within this newer tradition.

-Writing and playing this Sonata was a milestone for me; the know-nothing would-be guitar-playing Rocker in garage bands who never once played a single song through (with another person, that is) before attending college actually did a serious composition recital and played his own Piano Sonata.
+Writing and playing this piece was a milestone for me; the know-nothing would-be guitar-playing Rocker in garage bands who, in High School, never once played a single song through with another person before attending college actually did a serious composition recital and played his own Piano Sonata.

 First posted 1/11/2010.
-Last Updated 1/18/2010.
+Last Updated 12/1/2014.